-$$\ln w{rs} = \alpha + \beta \ln \operatorname{den}r + \varepsilon{rs}$$
+$$\ln w{rs} = \alpha + \beta \widehat{\ln \operatorname{den}}r + \varepsilon{rs}$$ no longer suffers from endogeneity bias and provides an unbiased estimate of the effect of density (see Wooldridge (2002) for further details).

 A few comments are in order.
 First, everything rests on the alleged exogeneity of the chosen instrument.
 Once again, both economic and econometric considerations must be taken into account.
 From the economic standpoint, in the density example, it is quite plausible that there is no correlation between past employment density and present-day productivity shocks.
 However, a time gap, be it 150 years or longer, is not necessarily a sufficient condition for exogeneity, because the source of a shock may be linked to unobserved factors that persist over time.
 Bearing this in mind, it is imperative to ponder all possible sources of endogeneity for both the explanatory variables and the possible instruments.
 Regardless of our confidence about the exogeneity of this or that variable, it is standard practice in econometrics to carry out overidentification tests, which can be interpreted as exogeneity tests for some of the proposed instruments.
 These tests are relatively straightforward, but they require the number of instruments to be greater than the number of instrumented variables.
 Regarding density, additional instruments might be given by past population levels at several different dates, or by former population growth rates.
 Other potential instruments may be based on regional skill endowments, as measured by the past regional levels of literacy or numbers of students.